wong-bria/ThreeTrios/README.md

 ### Key subcomponents:
 In file readers, key subcomponents: ReadCardConfig and ReadGridConfig.
-    - ReadCardConfig: the main noun is card.
-It exists to read a card configuration file given by the user.
-It is used to create a list of cards to be played in the game.
+    - ReadCardConfig: It exists to read a card configuration file given by the user, and is used to create a list of cards to be played in the game (the deck/each players' hand).
-    - ReadGridConfig: the main noun is grid.
-It exists to read a grid configuration file given by the user.
-      It is used to create a list of list of cells.
+    - ReadGridConfig: It exists to read a grid configuration file given by the user, and is used to create a list of list of cells (the board).

 In view, key subcomponent: ThreeTrioGameView.
-    - ThreeTrioGameView: the main noun is game view.
-It exists and is used to display the current game state of a game of Three Trios.
+    - ThreeTrioGameView: It exists and is used to display the current game state of a game of Three Trios.

-In model, key subcomponent: Player, Cells, and Card.
+In model, key subcomponent: Cells, and Card.
-    - Player: the main nouns are hand and color.
-It exists to represent a player playing a game of Three Trios.
-It is used to hold a list of cards and a color to represent which cards on a board belongs to them.
-    - Cells: the main nouns are card and neighbors.
-It exists to represent either a card cell or hole cell.
+    - Cells: It exists to represent either a card cell or hole cell, and are used to build a grid that the user will play on.
-      Cells are used to build a grid that the user will play on where if a cell is a hole cell, a user can't play a card on it, but if it's a card cell, then a user can play a card on it.
-    - Card: the main nouns are name, color, and attack value.
-It exists to represent a card that holds information such as its name, color, and attack value in its north, south, east, and west directions.
+    - Card: It exists to represent a card that holds information such as its name, color, and attack value in its north, south, east, and west directions.
       It is used to be played on a grid for a user to try and win a game of Three Trios.

-### Source organization:
-    - The file readers component can be found by opening the hw5 folder, then the src folder, and finally the filereaders folder.
-    - The model component can be found by opening the hw5 folder, then the src folder, and finally the model folder.
-    - The view component can be found by opening the hw5 folder, then the src folder, and finally the view folder.

-Each of these components will also contain their key subcomponents inside of their respective folders.

-We decided to put ReadCardConfig and ReadGridConfig in a filereaders package because they are focused on configuration and not directly modifying or maintaining game states, handling user inputs, or displaying a view, thus it wouldn't be part of the model, controller, or view package but its own package instead.

- A card is in the format: String int int int int , or Name northValue southValue eastValue westValue